Yale-Medicaid/Documentation/docs/tmsis/vignettes/providers.md

 In our research on emergency departments, we join the NPPES NPI dataset into our claims dataset using the `SRVC_PRVDR_NPI` column.
 Then, we filter the entity type code to `"individual"`.
 Unfortunately, less than half of our claims in the T-MSIS Other Services file have an `"individual"` assigned at the servicing provider, so we cannot identify an actual doctor for the remaining majority of the claims.
 We've noticed that whenever a servicing provider has entity type `"organization"`, the servicing NPI is identical to the billing NPI; that is, the facility overall is the "health care professional" who provides service.

+Though the servicing provider is assigned at each line on a claim, we've found that a single claim often has the same `SRVC_PRVDR_NPI` value on each line.
+This isn't universal, though, so you should take care if selecting a "primary" `SRVC_PRVDR_NPI`.

 ## Facilities

 It's easier to identify a facility, at least in the Other Services file.
 The `BLG_PRVDR_NPI` column is the "The National Provider ID (NPI) of the billing entity responsible for billing a patient for healthcare services.
 The billing provider can also be servicing, referring, or prescribing provider.
 Can be admitting provider except for Long Term Care," according to the documentation.
 The `BLG_PRVDR_NPI` column appears in the IP, LT, OT, and RX header files.